-Pennsylvania Truck Accident Lawyers
+Pittsburgh Truck Accident Lawyers

+While large trucks transport goods and services, provide jobs for thousands of workers, and are a built-in part of everyday operations and comforts for most Americans, these trucks can also be very dangerous.
 At the law office of Caroselli, Beachler & Coleman, L.L.C., we recognize that truck accidents are not only devastating, but also that the claims process following an accident can be highly complex and difficult to navigate.
-There are numerous laws and regulations that govern the trucking industry, and there are multiple parties that could share fault for an accident caused by a commercial truck.
-Our lawyers have extensive experience successfully pursuing these types of cases, and we are committed to helping you recover full and fair compensation for your injuries.
+Our experienced Pittsburgh truck accident lawyers have extensive experience successfully pursuing these types of cases, and we are committed to helping you recover full and fair compensation for your injuries.

-Causes of Truck Accidents in Pennsylvania
+Causes of Truck Accidents in Pittsburgh

 - Driver substance abuse.
 Amongst truck drivers, rates of substance abuse are high, which is a major concern considering these drivers are tasked with operating vehicles that weigh up to 80,000 pounds.
 Substance abuse issues include the improper use of alcohol, prescription drugs, and illegal drugs.
 If a driver operates their vehicle after using an impairing substance, they may be unable to drive safely, leading to a crash.